aswin-codes/IntelGenAI/README.md

-# IntelGenAI
+# IntelGenAI (Hackathon)

-IntelGenAI is an innovative solution that leverages AI-powered tools and seamless integration of various services to provide smart farming solutions.
+DreamFarm is an innovative solution that leverages AI-powered tools and seamless integration of various services to provide smart farming solutions.
 The project is powered by DreamFarm (a Flutter-based frontend) and a robust backend infrastructure with GenAI, Django, FastAPI for web scraping, and Streamlit for an end-to-end Gemini chat experience.

 ## Features of DreamFarm
 - Real-time weather information for efficient crop management.